TL;DR

 The Financial Cost of Waiting: Premiums by Age

-It's a simple fact: the older you are when you first take out a PMI policy, the more you will pay.
+It's a simple fact: the older you are when you first take out a PMI policy, the more you may pay.
 This isn't arbitrary; it's based on decades of data showing that the likelihood of needing medical treatment increases with age.

 The table below shows illustrative monthly premiums for a comprehensive policy for a healthy non-smoker.